DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Generate Causes
-Wiring issues, the scale of the graph of the voltmeter, incorrect value of resistors, connectivity of the voltmeter, the way volt.
+Wiring issues, the scale of the graph of the voltmeter, incorrect value of resistors, connectivity of the voltmeter, the way voltmeter and the ammeter are connected to the circuit.

 ## Testing